simeaol/streaming-platform-recommendations-app/README.md

 > `docker-compose -f docker-compose.yml up -d --build`

 ### You can also run all apps and services one-by-one
-To do that, please `cd` in backend and fronend folder and run the following commands:
+To do that, please `cd` in backend and frontend folder and run the following commands:

 > `docker build -t {IMAGE_NAME} .`